-The management of our babies is overseen by a team of neonatologists, neonatal nurses and Allied Health specialists.
-Particularly complex or long term patients are appointed a Care Manager to co-ordinate their care.
+The management of our babies is overseen by a team of Neonatologists, Neonatal Nurses and Allied Health specialists.
+Particularly complex or long term patients are appointed a Nurse Coordinator to co-ordinate their care.

 The care of Butterfly - Newborn Intensive Care patients involves extensive co-operation with many other teams and departments within the RCH.
 These include:

-Parents may visit their baby in Butterfly - Newborn Intensive Care 24 hours a day, seven days a week.
+Parents may spend time with their baby in Butterfly - Newborn Intensive Care 24 hours a day, seven days a week.
 A maximum of three people are permitted at the bedside at any one time, one of whom must be a parent (unless parents nominate family members who may visit in their absence.)
 Children under 12 years may only visit if they are siblings of the patient.
-General hospital visiting hours are 8am to 12pm and 2pm to 7.30pm.
+General hospital visiting hours are 8am to 12:30pm and 2:30pm to 8:00pm.

 Many parents and families choose to support us in a variety of ways, and our newsletter is also a great way to stay in touch.